perladvent/perldotcom/content/article/_pub_2000_11_gnome2.md

 {
-   "authors" : [
+   "image" : null,
+   "description" : "Programming GNOME Applications with Perl, Part Two -> Table of Contents The Cookbook Application The Main Screen Columned Lists Displaying Recipes Where We Are, And Where We're Going Notes on the Last Article Last month's article examined how to create...", "authors" : [
       "simon-cozens"
    ],
-   "image" : null,
+   "draft" : null,
-   "title" : "Programming GNOME Applications with Perl - Part 2", "description" : "Programming GNOME Applications with Perl, Part Two -> Table of Contents ÂThe Cookbook Application ÂThe Main Screen ÂColumned Lists ÂDisplaying Recipes ÂWhere We Are, And Where We're Going ÂNotes on the Last Article Last month's article examined how to create...", "categories" : "apps",
    "thumbnail" : null,
    "tags" : [],
-   "date" : "2000-11-28T00:00:00-08:00",
+   "title" : "Programming GNOME Applications with Perl - Part 2", "categories" : "apps",
    "slug" : "/pub/2000/11/gnome2",
-   "draft" : null
+   "date" : "2000-11-28T00:00:00-08:00"
 }